 You’ve gone to the car dealer and fallen in love with the car.
 If you don’t have financing yet, a dealer will be more than happy to arrange it for you.
 This is definitely convenient, but be careful.
 A dealer works with a network of lenders to arrange financing, but may mark up the rate from what you could get if you went to those lenders yourself.

 You may also be able to get a loan from the lending arm of your car manufacturer — for instance, Honda Financial Services or Ford Credit.
 It’s typical to also arrange these loans through your dealer, though you may also apply directly online.
 Car manufacturers often offer special promotions that can save you a lot of money — as long as you can qualify.

 You can also head to your local bank or credit union to get pre-approved for a car loan before setting foot on the dealer’s lot.

-It may be more convenient to get pre-approved at a bank where you already do business — after all, they know you, and keeping your accounts in one place is convenient.
-But don’t discount credit unions, which may offer slightly lower interest rates thanks to their lower overhead.
-Credit unions may also be more flexible with their lending criteria, which can be important when you don’t have great credit.
+It may be more convenient to get pre-approved at a bank where you already do business — after all keeping your accounts in one place is convenient.
+But don’t discount credit unions, which may offer slightly lower interest rates thanks to lower overhead.
+Credit unions may also be more flexible with lending criteria, which can be important when you don’t have great credit.

 What could be more convenient than getting a car loan at home in your pajamas?
 That’s the major selling point of going with an online lender, though some may also be able to offer lower interest rates because they don’t incur the overhead costs that brick-and-mortar banks do.
 Just be sure to do your homework online — only fork over your personal information if you’re sure the lender is legit.